MaxJackson13/Attack-The-Box/README.md

 # Attack-The-Box

 I've played plenty of HackTheBox and it's a great way to get to know your way around different operating systems and to learn about and interact with new technologies you might not have had the chance to otherwise.
-I was always amazed by level of complexity and detail that goes into some of the machines so I felt the learning experience in making a vulnerable machine must be a level up entirely from playing them.
+I'm always amazed by the level of complexity and detail that goes into some of the machines, so I felt the learning experience in making a vulnerable machine must be a level up entirely from playing them.
 As a result I made a network of a couple docker containers where a user can go from external access to root inside a container.

 # Machine Summary